January Term Program

 Courses: All courses are taught in Spanish by highly qualified Cuba university professors with extensive experience in teaching American students.

-Study Trips and Cultural Visits: All-inclusive program-sponsored excursions to places such as Old Havana, the Museum of the Revolution, Farmers' Markets, grassroots community centers, jazz, salsa and hip-hop concerts, Cienfuegos province and the colonial city of Trinidad
+Study Trips and Cultural Visits: All-inclusive program-sponsored excursions to places such as Old Havana, the Museum of the Revolution, Las Terrazas, farmers' markets, grassroots community centers, and jazz, salsa and hip-hop concerts.

 Accommodations: While in Havana, participants in our program will reside with local families in a homestay option unique to our program.